-- 1) Apply a drop of couplant on the transducer and place the transducer in steady contact with the sample or actual test material.
+- Apply a drop of couplant on the transducer and place the transducer in steady contact with the sample or actual test material.
 Be sure that the velocity measurement is stable and the repeatability indicator, in the top left corner of the display, is fully lit and stable. - 2) Press the key to enter the calibration edit screen displaying the current velocity IN /μs (M /s) value.
-The edit icon will be illuminated and flashing. - 3) Use the known velocity value.
+The edit icon will be illuminated and flashing. - 3) Use the keys to scroll to the known velocity value.